 A High-Protein Diet for People Over 65

 It’s also important to note that the group in the study who ate more protein also ate a diet that was considered “nutritionally complete,” meaning that adequate amounts of nutrients like calcium and vitamin D were consumed.
-These nutrients are super important for bone and muscle health over time, and the vitamins and minerals in fruits, vegetables, and unrefined whole grains can also help you ward off disease as you age.
+These nutrients are extremely important for bone and muscle health over time, and the vitamins and minerals in fruits, vegetables, and unrefined whole grains also help to ward off disease as you age.
 Here’s to a longer, healthier life.